unalignedcoder/4chan-picrel/README.md

 ### Requirements ###

 This script can be called using the default python libraries.
-Only if you want to use the `--use-names` or `--title` parameters you have to install the following requirements:
+Only if you want to use the `--use-names` or `--title` parameters you have to install the following dependencies:
 * Beautifulsoup4 >= 4.12.2 `pip install beautifulsoup4`
 * Django >= 4.2.1 `pip install django`